tjdwill/ewi/journal.md

 - [ ] How do I compare two Eigen objects?
 - [ ] When do I specify `noexcept`?
 - [x] East-style const?
-- [ ] `class` vs. `struct`: semantic meanings?
+- [x] `class` vs. `struct`: semantic meanings?
 - [x] How are boolean comparision operator overloads implemented?
 What is the spaceship operator `<=>`?
 - [ ] Difference: Initialization vs. Assignment

 ### Software Design/Project Management

 - [ ] Is it worth it to test *every* class (ex. a class of basic getters and setters?)
-- [ ] When do I need to create a physical dependency vs. use a forward declaration?
+- [x] When do I need to create a physical dependency vs. use a forward declaration?
+    - This was a misguided question because even if you *do* only use a forward declaration, the physical dependency on the component defining that entity still exists.
+What I really wanted to know was when to add an include directive in a component header.
+That's answered in Section 6.3.7 of *Large Scale C++ Software Design* (Lakos 1996).
-- [ ] Is it wise to use a namespace-wide enum class that serves as an error type?
+- [x] Is it wise to use a namespace-wide enum class that serves as an error type?
+    - No, because you create a project-wide dependecy.
+What happens when you need to modify the enum, either by renaming something or removing?
+You'd have to change *every* single use across the project.

 ---